constellation-daq/constellation/python/constellation/satellites/clabdaq2/README.md

 ## Prerequisites

 - The satellites must be run as `root` user to access the necessary registers to read data, set parameters on the FPGA and access GPIO pins.
+- The RedPitaya Python module `rp` is required.

 ## Parameters